RungeCC/melt/README.md

 - `data`: `bytes` — The raw data of the font file.
 - **Returns**: `array` of font information dictionaries.
 See `font-info` for the structure of each dictionary.
-- It's signature could be explained as follows:
+- Its signature could be explained as follows:

 ```rust
 fn fonts_collection_info(data: &[u8]) -> Vec<Option<FontInfo>>